vbookshelf/Thumb-Drive-App/README.md

 # Thumb-Drive App (TDA)
-### AI on a stick - for places where there's no internet.
+### AI on a stick - for people who don't have internet access.

 - A method to deploy portable self-contained AI apps in places where there's no internet.
 - Bundles the AI model and all binary executables together with the app - including Ollama.